josephxbrick/accordion/README.md

 <img src="/readme_images/accordion_example.gif" width="200">

 ## Getting Started
-Download accordion.coffee an place it in the `/modules` folder.
+Download accordion.coffee an place it in the `/modules` folder of your project.

 In your coffeescript file, include the following.